 (D) The corporate privileges it proposes to exercise in this state;

-(F) The appointment of a designated agent and the complete address of such agent, which shall comply with the requirements of section 1703.041 of the Revised Code;
+(E) The appointment of a designated agent and the complete address of such agent, which shall comply with the requirements of section 1703.041 of the Revised Code;

 For the filing of that statement, the secretary of state shall charge and collect the fee specified in division (I)(1) of section 111.16 of the Revised Code.

 A foreign nonprofit corporation shall file an amendment with the secretary of state if there is a modification of any of the information required to be included in its statement, except for changes in information required by division (E) of this section, which shall be corrected in the same manner as described in section 1702.06 of the Revised Code.
 For the filing of those amendments and corrections, the secretary of state shall charge and collect the fee specified in division (B) or (R) of section 111.16 of the Revised Code.